Learning to Rewrite Prompts for Personalized Text Generation: Experimental results

 Multiple reasons lead to the marginal improvement of \textsc{RewriterSl}.
 First, some elements in the best prompt, e.g., keywords or summary sentences, happen to be more relevant to the ground-truth current document.
 But it is hard for the supervised rewriter to learn why they are more relevant than those removed merely based on the immediate context.
 Second, multiple prompts might achieve very similar performance as the best prompt, meaning that there are elements in the best prompt whose order or presence do not really matter.
 Hence it is hard for \textsc{RewriterSl} to learn general patterns that lead to better prompts.
 Therefore \textsc{RewriterSl} only performs very few modifications and thus achieves similar performance as the original prompt.
 Third, the summary and the keywords from \textsc{Original} are learned through weak supervision by T5-11B~\cite{raffel2020exploring}, which already achieve decent performance and it is not easy for \textsc{RewriterSl} to improve them further.

-\textit{Analysis of \textsc{RewriterRl}}.
+\textbf{Analysis of \textsc{RewriterRl}}.
 Without supervised learning as the prior stage, \textsc{RewriterRl} performs poorly.
 The action space is too large for the RL algorithm to efficiently search for a policy with high rewards.
 Indeed, we observe that prompts produced by \textsc{RewriterRl} without pre-training contain meaningless tokens.

-\textit{Analysis of \textsc{RewriterSlRl}}.
-With supervised pre-training, \textsc{RewriterSlRl} is well adapted to the task of prompt rewriting.
-This enables it to explore the search space more efficiently and produce human-readable prompts.
-By using the performance of the document generator as the reward, \textsc{RewriterSlRl} is trained end-to-end without depending on the quality of the generated labels or best prompts.
+\textbf{Analysis of \textsc{RewriterSlRl}}.
+With supervised pre-training, \textsc{RewriterSlRl} is well adapted to prompt rewriting -- it explores the search space more efficiently and produce human-readable prompts.
+Using the performance of the document generator as the reward, \textsc{RewriterSlRl} is trained end-to-end without depending on the quality of the generated labels or best prompts.
 Moreover, guided by prior knowledge from supervised learning, the prompt rewriter is free to explore strategies like adding new words because all tokens in the vocabulary are considered in the action space.
 The advantages of \textsc{RewriterSlRl} bring a significant gain over \textsc{Original}.